archead/ChoccyMiwk/README.md

 **Online Option** is recommended to users who are either me, or someone who uses the exact same software as me :^)

+**Gaming Edition** is recommended to users who mainly play games on their machines.

 ### Local Option

 1. Clone the repo